Slay with class: BBNaija's Nini is serving serious boss chic vibes in new photos

-BBNaija Star Nina Wows Fans with Edgy Pantsuit Look in Tiannah Empire-Styled Shoot
+BBNaija Star Nini Wows Fans with Edgy Pantsuit Look in Tiannah Empire-Styled Shoot

 Big Brother Naija (BBNaija) 2021 reality star, Nini, has taken to social media to share some photos of herself looking drop-dead gorgeous.